IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 ## Introduction

 **Runtime modernization** moves an application to a 'built for the cloud' runtime with the least amount of effort. **Open Liberty** is a fast, dynamic, and easy-to-use Java application server.
-Ideal for the cloud, Liberty is open sourced, with fast startup times (<2 seconds), no server restarts to pick up changes, and a simple XML configuration.
+Ideal for the cloud, Liberty is open sourced, with fast start-up times (<2 seconds), no server restarts to pick up changes, and a simple XML configuration.

 Liberty however doesn't support all of the legacy Java EE and WebSphere proprietary functionality and some code changes maybe required to move an existing application to the new runtime.
 Effort is also required to move the application configuration from traditional WebSphere to Liberty's XML configuration files.

 **This path gets the application on to a cloud-ready runtime container which is easy to use and portable.
 In addition to the necessary library changes, some aspects of the application was modernized.
 However, it has not been 'modernized' to a newer architecture such as micro-services**.

-This repository holds a solution that is the result of a **runtime modernization** for an existing WebSphere Java EE application that was moved from WebSphere ND v8.5.5 to Liberty and deployed by the IBM CloudPak for Applications to RedHat OpenShift.
+This repository holds a solution that is the result of a **runtime modernization** for an existing WebSphere Java EE application that was moved from WebSphere ND v8.5.5 to Liberty and deployed by the IBM Cloud Pak for Applications to RedHat OpenShift.

 We'll use the same [Customer Order Services application](../common/application.md) from the **Operational Modernization** lab as an example.
 In order to modernize the runtime, the application will go through **analysis**, **build** and **deploy** phases.